towersvault/shinpokered/README.md

 - You can now battle missingno on the infamous cinnabar shoreline
   - You must have gotten the pokedex diploma first
   - Activated the traditional way via the "old man in viridian" method
+  - The battle will trigger randomly while surfing on the shore even if you are not moving
   - Uses trainer battle routines (different music, uses AI, and uncatchable)
   - Uses fossil kabutops graphics and has its own defined base stats data
     - Prevents terrible glitches
 	- Won't mess up your hall of fame
-  - Upon encountering, it still gives 128 of the item in the 6th slot
+  - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
+  - Win or lose, you must do the "Old Man" process again to reactivate the encounter

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):